Reviewing HANNOVER RUECK/S (OTCMKTS:HVRRY) and Hallmark Financial Services (OTCMKTS:HALL)

-HANNOVER RUECK/S (OTCMKTS:HVRRY) and Hallmark Financial Services (NASDAQ:HALL) are both finance companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their valuation, risk, dividends, institutional ownership, analyst recommendations, profitability and earnings.
+HANNOVER RUECK/S (OTCMKTS:HVRRY) and Hallmark Financial Services (NASDAQ:HALL) are both finance companies, but which is the better business?
+We will contrast the two companies based on the strength of their profitability, dividends, analyst recommendations, institutional ownership, valuation, risk and earnings.

-This is a summary of current ratings and recommmendations for HANNOVER RUECK/S and Hallmark Financial Services, as reported by MarketBeat.
+This is a summary of recent recommendations for HANNOVER RUECK/S and Hallmark Financial Services, as provided by MarketBeat.

 |Sell Ratings